Reservations: (02) 9523 4885

 Easy paced and family friendly, step out into our pristine environment and immerse yourself in our natural playground.
 Walk through vibrant snowgum bushland, past flowing creeks, cascading waterfalls and striking rock formations as you discover unique and spectacular landscapes of Kosciuszko National Park.
 Depending on snow conditions, some walking trails may be snow covered or inaccessible.
 Snowshoes may be required.

-Guided half day or full day options with picnics available.
+Guided half day or full day options available.
+FIND OUT MORE

 Build a snowman, have a snowball fight, make snow angels and snow sculptures.
 Play snow games go tobogganing.
 Dig, build, throw, slide.

-Note snow coverage is unpredictable and is subject to Mother Nature.
+Note snow coverage is subject to Mother Nature.

-No lift tickets required, experienced guides will take you out beyond the resort boundaries on a wonderful ski touring or boarding adventure.
+No lift tickets required, experienced guides can take you out beyond the resort boundaries on a wonderful ski touring or boarding adventure.
 Pre-booking essential

 No Lift tickets, no queues!
 Just kilometres of trails to explore!